StonyDaSloth/Binding-of-Issac-Four-Souls--rule-notes/README.md

 # Binding-of-Issac-Four-Souls--rule-notes
-rule notes for binding of issac board game
+Rule highlights / notes for *Binding of Issac Four Souls* board game.

+Comes with custom script to add to game that adds custom commands, *(prefixed by '-')*, to view rule information in the chat box.

 playing on: